kokkos/kokkos.github.io/content/blog/kug-2026-program-announced.md

 * **Day 1 Highlights:**
   * Kick off with essential **updates from the Kokkos team**.
-  * Explore real-world applications in the "**Kokkos in Applications**" session.
+  * Explore real-world applications in the **Kokkos in Applications** session.
   * Gain practical insights on **Adopting Kokkos**.
-  * Attend a **Teaching and Training** session, and interact with members of the community and Kokkos team developers involved in training during the **Panel Discussion on Training**.
+  * Discuss experiences in training and teaching with members of the community and Kokkos developers during the **Panel Discussion on Training**.

 * **Day 2 Highlights:**
-  * Dive into the broader **Kokkos ecosystem** with talks from affiliated projects and speakers.
+  * Dive into the broader **Kokkos ecosystem** with talks from affiliated projects.
   * Learn more about how to mix **Kokkos and Fortran**
-  * Master performance optimization in the "**Tuning and Performance**" session.
+  * Master performance optimization in the **Tuning and Performance** session.
   * Conclude the event with a dynamic **User Feedback Session**

 * **Stay Tuned:** While the majority of the program is published, we're